People walking in Elm Hill - Norwich City Centre

 • Subsidised travel – We've partnered with local transport providers to make travel cheap, simple and convenient.

-• Subsidised memberships – Whether it’s saving on Sportspark activities (our on campus sports facility) or free membership to enjoy our on campus art gallery, there are many ways to enjoy university life without it costing you more than it needs to.
+• Subsidised memberships – Whether it’s saving on Sportspark activities (our on-campus sports facility) or free membership to enjoy our on-campus art gallery, there are many ways to enjoy university life without it costing you more than it needs to.

-If that wasn’t enough, Norwich was recently identified as one of Europe's hidden gems by CNN.
-Low cost accommodation and one of the most underrated places in Europe.
-What’s not to like?
+If that wasn’t enough, Norwich has been recently identified as one of Europe's hidden gems by CNN and named by The Times as one of the best places to live (again) in 2024 saying:

 Supporting current students with financial costs